HNBA VIA (Vision in Action) Fund

 The Annual Convention brings together the most influential Hispanic lawyers, leaders, elected officials, judges, law professors, and law students in the country.
 Participants attend cutting-edge continuing legal education (CLE) sessions and plenaries, which qualify for CLE credits in all U.S. jurisdictions, and feature leading practitioners from across the country, addressing legal trends on a wide range of topics.
 Among other highlights, the Convention features specialized training program aimed at helping the advancement and development of diverse legal professionals and students including: 1) Latina Leadership Academy, providing research-based training focused on removing barriers to the advancement of Latina lawyers in the legal profession; 2) National Young Lawyers and Law Students Speed Mentoring Program, where seasoned attorneys offer practical career advice, information and mentoring to diverse law students and young lawyers; 3) Youth Symposium, designed to expose minority high school students to choose to pursue higher education and careers in the law; 4) LGBT Leadership Summit, focused on assessing the needs of the Latinx LGBT community, as well as career and business development for the Latinx and LGBT attorneys.

-Su Carrera suite of programs, events, and initiatives offer robust career advancement training and opportunities, from continuing legal education (CLE) sessions and plenaries at our Annual Convention and Corporate Counsel Conference to our “boot-camp” style half- and full-day training sessions.
-These sessions focus on topics aimed at eliminating barriers to the advancement of Latinx attorneys and providing them with the skillset they need to succeed.
+In fulfillment of our mission, the HNBA offers robust career advancement training and opportunities, from continuing legal education (CLE) sessions at our Annual Convention and Corporate Counsel Conference to our “boot-camp” style half- and full-day training sessions.
+These sessions focus on topics aimed at eliminating barriers to the advancement of Latinx attorneys and providing them with the skillset they need to succeed in their careers.

 Latina Leadership Academy